Simon-graiff/Mobile2/README.md

             }
 ````

-To retrive the Facebook profile picture a similar call to the Facebook GraphAPI can be sent which returns the URL of the Facebook picture.
+To retrieve the Facebook profile picture a similar call to the Facebook GraphAPI can be sent which returns the URL of the Facebook picture.
 This picture is downloaded by the function
 **DownloadPictureTask()**
 This method uses the BufferedInputStream which can then by saved as a byte array.